 Paratransit is ready for a disruption.

-Today, a diversity of transportation agencies in cities like Berlin, Seattle, and Sydney — including in rural cities like Leicester, UK — are deploying new forms of on-demand microtransit.
+Today, a diversity of transportation agencies in cities like Berlin, Seattle, and Sydney — including in rural cities like Leicester, UK — are deploying a new form of TransitTech-enabled services: On-demand microtransit.
 Using a mobile app or web portal, riders can book rides on-demand, when they need them, as opposed to days in advance.
 For these services, advanced algorithms enable multiple riders to seamlessly share the same vehicle in an endless flow without lengthy detours, or inconvenient fixed routes and schedules — a technological enhancement that could positively impact paratransit services’ frequently low efficiency.
 The technology can also easily accommodate for social distancing regulations in order to ensure that each ride meets safety requirements.

 With intelligent routing algorithms, location tracking, turn-by-turn directions for drivers, and rigorous service planning, on-demand technology can offer increasingly affordable and accessible transit while improving common issues such as long waits, long trips, and high operating costs.